oxylabs/selenium-proxy-integration-java/README.md

 Next, call the `ProxyHelper.getDriver()` function.

-This function takes up two parameters--`BrowserMobProxyServer` and a `boolean` headless.
+This function takes up two parameters -`BrowserMobProxyServer` and a `boolean` headless.
 To run the browser in headless mode, send `true`:

 ```java
 WebDriver driver=ProxyHelper.getDriver(proxy,true);